 - As such, we depart from our usual strategy of root word-based analysis.
 Instead, we focus on Aanissin, complete sayings.

-- As well, "education" in not construed as an aspect of one's life.
+- As well, "education" is not construed as an aspect of one's life.
 Rather, “Issksinima'tstohksinn” encompasses every aspect of learning and growth that one encounters through life.

 For an explanation of this composite visual metaphor please view the video below.